zero-gravity-org/zero-gravity-website/CONTRIBUTING.md

 ## Issue creation
 <b>It is strictly for the mentors and admin.
 Please read it carefully.</b><br />
 Mentors and admin are requested to make issues and mark them with GSSoC label.
+Add separate labels like `up for grab`, `beginner`, `easy`, `medium`, `hard`.
+After someone comments on the issue, remove the `up for grab` label.
+If the person doesn't respond in 2 days, add `up for grab` label again to let other participants know that the issue is available to work on.

 Please reach out to any of the below members for help.
 Good luck!